-A neighborhood character assessment concluded that the Proposed Actions would not result in a significant adverse impact on neighborhood character.
+A neighborhood character assessment concluded that the previously proposed project would not result in a significant adverse impact on neighborhood character.

-Overall, the Proposed Project would not substantially alter the character of the neighborhood.
-While the Proposed Project would result in significant adverse impacts in the contributing technical areas of open space, shadows, historic resources, and transportation, these effects would not be of such a degree that they would result in significant adverse impacts to neighborhood character.
-The Proposed Project would also not be expected to result in a combination of moderate effects to several elements that could cumulatively impact neighborhood character.
+Overall, the previously proposed project would not substantially alter the character of the neighborhood and would likely have beneficial effects on a number of the defining features of the neighborhood.
+While the previously proposed project would result in significant adverse impacts in the contributing technical areas of open space, shadows, historic resources, and transportation, these effects would not be of such a degree that they would result in significant adverse impacts to neighborhood character.
+The previously proposed project would also not be expected to result in a combination of moderate effects to several elements that could cumulatively impact neighborhood character.

-The Proposed Project would support ongoing efforts to revitalize and activate the South Street Seaport neighborhood.
-The Proposed Project would activate the currently underused Development Site with a new mixed-use building containing ground-floor retail and community facility spaces, creating a more pedestrian-friendly environment.
-The new mix of uses would be compatible with and support the surrounding neighborhood, and the proposed building on the Development Site would be consistent with other nearby buildings.
+The previously proposed project would support ongoing efforts to revitalize and activate the South Street Seaport neighborhood.
+The previously proposed project would activate the currently underused Development Site with a new mixed-use building containing ground-floor retail and community facility spaces, creating a more pedestrian-friendly environment.
+The new mix of uses would be compatible with and support the surrounding neighborhood, and the previously proposed building on the Development Site would be consistent with other nearby buildings.

-The Proposed Project would also result in the restoration, reopening, and potential expansion of the Museum on the Museum Site, furthering the preservation and revitalization of the neighborhood.
-Furthermore, the Proposed Project would increase the resiliency of the Development Site, incorporate sustainability measures, and introduce new affordable housing to the neighborhood.
+The previously proposed project would also result in the restoration, reopening, and potential expansion of the Museum on the Museum Site, furthering the preservation and revitalization of the neighborhood.
+Furthermore, the previously proposed project would increase the resiliency of the Development Site, incorporate sustainability measures, and introduce new affordable housing to the neighborhood.

-By activating the Development Site with new mixed uses including affordable housing and by restoring, reopening, and potentially expanding the Museum, the Proposed Project would be expected to sustain and enhance the South Street Seaport neighborhood as a major destination for New Yorkers and visitors to the region alike.
-Overall, the Proposed Project would be consistent with the existing character of the study area, as well as with the ongoing trend towards revitalization within the surrounding neighborhood.
+By activating the Development Site with new mixed uses including affordable housing and by restoring, reopening, and potentially expanding the Museum, the previously proposed project would be expected to sustain and enhance the South Street Seaport neighborhood as a major destination for New Yorkers and visitors to the region alike.
+Overall, the previously proposed project would be consistent with the existing character of the study area, as well as with the ongoing trend towards revitalization within the surrounding neighborhood.
 In addition, it is not expected that moderate effects in the relevant technical areas would result in a cumulative adverse impact on neighborhood character.

-As a result, the Proposed Project is expected to enhance the neighborhood character of the study area and would not result in any significant adverse impacts to neighborhood character.
+As a result, the previously proposed project is expected to enhance the neighborhood character of the study area and would not result in any significant adverse impacts to neighborhood character.